thenayemcodex/Bruteforce-/README.md

 # Bruteforce-
 This script is based on python2 language.
 You can attack on target facebook account with your custom Wordlist.
 This tool is work 100%.
+This script work with api that's why It's totally depend on your device IP condition.
+Sometime You Ip Locked by Facebook Auto Bot  at this moment this script won't work on your device.
+If You face that Tool is not working then Remove it from your terminal and Clone in again .
+Happy Hacking ... :)

 <!-- HOW THIS WORK BRO🖕🖕🖕 -->